 Use a blending valve to get the benefits of softened water while reducing your salt use.
 With this feature, you can adjust your water hardness so the water is not mineral-free, but low enough in minerals that scale buildup is minor or unnoticeable.

-Blending valves divert a small portion of your hard water supply around the water softener and mix it back into water that has been softened.
+Blending valves, sometimes called mixing valves, divert a small portion of your hard water supply around the water softener and mix it back into water that has been softened.
 This results in water that is mostly soft, but has a small amount of hardness.
 Because your water softener doesn’t have to soften as much water, it uses less salt.

 The hardness of water is measured in grains per gallon (gpg).
 If your home’s water supply has a natural hardness of 20 gpg, and a blending valve is set to 2 gpg, the water in your home will contain 10% of its original hardness.
 That means you will use 10% less salt than you would if your water was fully softened.
 The higher the hardness level, the less salt you will use.
 However, more hardness means more potential scale.